Vic-Warden/Smart-Calendar/docs/planning.md

 - 🔄 Watch a youtube video to understand wemos
 - 🔄 Watch a video to learn how to connect a website to a database
+- 🔄 Understanding where saturation comes from
+- ✅ Redo the documentation for my Wiring Diagram
+- ✅ Find a way to save space for wemos
+- ✅ Add element to system architecture
+- ✅ Heartbeat simulation

+### Tuesday 25/02

+- 🔄 Watch a youtube video to understand wemos
+- 🔄 Watch a video to learn how to connect a website to a database
 - 🔄 Redo the documentation for my Wiring Diagram
 - 🔄 Understanding where saturation comes from
 - ✅ Operating the DF Player mini on its own